niculw/ProgrammeringsProjekt/README.md

 Missing functions:
 - Highscore
-- Powerups
+- Powerups ( might not be happening )
-- LED display for life or points
+- LED display for life or points ( needs more testing )

 Fixed:
 - menu select error